tipscrips/Organizer/readme.md

-# just test project for git and githum
+# just test project for git and github

 This proj has clock and calendar (without interaction)